phoenix-rtos/phoenix-rtos-doc/corelibs/libswdg.md

 }
 ```

-Should `doAppStuff()` function hang/crash for more than 30 seconds, system will reset.
+Should `doAppStuff()` function hang/crash for more than 30 seconds, the system will reset.